-General Electric - Multi-Year Low Buying Opportunity?
+General Electric: Multi-Year Low Buying Opportunity?

 The company has seen a steady fall in free cash flow over the last couple years.
 Its dividend payout ratio is now the highest we've seen in years.
 Meanwhile, it's buying back stock at huge levels.
 A dividend cut would certainly get the attention of GE's major shareholders, which are primarily passive funds.
 That would be an easy catalyst for Trian to get the support of top GE shareholders for a management shakeup.

 Granted, GE is positioned for growth, at least more so than where we were just a few years ago.
-Still, a lot of GE's business relies on economic development, which is questionable, at best, right now.
+Still, a lot of GE's business relies on economic development, which is questionable at best right now.
 But let's not forget that GE still has a stronghold in long-cycle infrastructure, which is a great growth business.
 This includes energy management and power generation.
 Then there's tax reform, which would be a positive, but that's still very early stages.

 As an investor who looks for catalysts, GE is intriguing if it becomes apparent that Immelt is no longer fit for the job.
 However, GE's size, which in theory makes it stable, also means any marked upside will come over a multi-year period.
 The risk/reward (a big part of the risk being that GE is a flat stock for many years) here still doesn't make enough sense for ownership.
 Perhaps Trian's fund size is working against it, where it's having to invest in mega-caps, but luckily, as individual investors we aren't bound by market cap ranges.